OSGeo/gdal/doc/source/drivers/vector/carto.rst

 ------

 Features are retrieved from the server by chunks of 500 by default.
-This number can be altered with the CARTO_PAGE_SIZE configuration option.
+This number can be altered with the :decl_configoption:`CARTO_PAGE_SIZE` configuration option.

 Write support
 -------------